Woman gets 20 years in child sex abuse case; husband sentenced to 25 years

 Haynes will be a lifetime registered sex offender, according to a news release from the Oklahoma Bureau of Investigation.

-Haynes was arrested and booked into the Cherokee County Detention Center, with further evidence prompting Mason's arrest the next month, the OSBI release states.
+Haynes was arrested and booked into the Cherokee County jail, with further evidence prompting Mason's arrest the next month, the OSBI release states.

-Other agencies providing assistance in the wide-ranging investigation included Homeland Security agents from Dallas and Springfield, Virginia, Cherokee Nation Marshals Service, Tulsa Police Department, Cherokee County Sheriff's Office, Oklahoma Department of Human Services, the U.S. Attorney’s Office for the Eastern District of Oklahoma, and the Cherokee County District Attorney’s Office.
+Other agencies providing assistance in the wide-ranging investigation included Homeland Security agents from Dallas and Springfield, Virginia, the Cherokee Nation Marshals Service, the Tulsa Police Department, the Cherokee County Sheriff's Office, the Oklahoma Department of Human Services, the U.S. Attorney’s Office for the Eastern District of Oklahoma, and the Cherokee County District Attorney’s Office.